wasmerio/wasmer-pack/doc/README.md

-# WebAssembly, WIT Bindgen, WAPM, and WIT Pack
+# Ecosystem Overview

-The WebAssembly ecosystem has quite a few moving parts, so let's touch on some of them briefly.
+The WebAssembly ecosystem has quite a few moving parts, so let's touch on some of them briefly before diving into WIT Pack.

 ## WebAssembly